Your jargon and maths free introduction to astrophysics

 What will I learn?

-Key topic: solar physics, planetary science and solar system formation
+Key topics: solar physics, planetary science and solar system formation

-Discover the inner workings of the Sun and the immense power of space weather.
+Uncover the inner workings of the Sun, the origin of sunspots and the immense power of space weather.
 You’ll also find out where the solar system came from, why it looks the way it does, and where it ends and the rest of space begins.

 [image: a coronal mass ejection from the Sun (NASA/SDO)

-Key topics: exoplanets & life cycle of stars
+Key topics: alien planets. the life cycle of stars and black holes

 [image: the Crab Nebula as seen by the Hubble Space Telescope]

-Key topics: black holes, dark matter & SETI
+Key topics: spiral galaxies, dark matter & SETI

 [image: artist’s impression of the Milky Way – NASA]